 LERN, the London Evolutionary Research Network, is a pan-institutional society that showcases the calibre and breadth of evolutionary research carried out by postgraduates at London institutions.

 Established in 2002 as a forum for London’s early career Evolutionary researchers to meet and discuss their work, LERN is growing an impressive reputation within the academic community.
-In addition to the annual conference, LERN run a monthly seminar series, workshops, field trips, postgraduate talk sessions and social events including drinks or dinner following every seminar.
-LERN is an non-profit society run by postgraduate students who volunteer their time and dedication.
+In addition to the annual conference, LERN run a monthly seminar series, debates, workshops, field trips, postgraduate talk sessions and social events including drinks or dinner following every seminar.
+LERN is a non-profit society run by postgraduate students who volunteer their time and dedication.

 We aim to provide an informal forum outside the normal lab or research group environment where students and postdocs can meet, promote and ultimately improve their research.
 If you would like to become involved in LERN, would like to present a talk, or have any suggestions for future events that you would like to see, please get in touch!
 We are currently looking for University Representatives to help us promote and expand our society, and we frequently have other positions vacant.

 LERN events have been generously funded by the UCL Graduate School, Queen Mary, the Centre for Ecology and Evolution (CEE), the AHRC Centre for the Evolution of Cultural Diversity (CECD), UCL Anthropology, UCL Archaeology, the UCL Biosciences, and the UCL Genetics Evolution and Environment Department.
 Norton Publishers, Robert and Company Publishers, and Sinauer Publishers provided conference prizes in past years.

 Sign up to the mailing list below to receive updates on future events.

 Join the LERN committee

 LERN is a volunteer run organisation and if you would like to get involved, please get in touch.
 We are always looking for more committee members to join the team.

 Get in touch via email or our social channels